33 Things to Do in Minneapolis in Winter (2024)

 Getting out on the trails is a great way to enjoy Minnesota’s nature, and there are plenty of places to go in the Twin Cities.

-15. Ice Fish on One of the 10,000 Lakes
+15. Go Ice Fishing on the Nearby Lakes

 One fun way to visit these lakes this winter is to cast your pole for some ice fishing!